-Pusha raps about Drake having a ghostwriter, Baby’s money issue with Lil Wayne, and of course drug dealer in more ways than one.
+Pusha raps about Drake having a ghostwriter, Baby’s money issue with Lil Wayne, and drug dealing in more ways than one.

 “It was written like Nas but it came from Quentin.
 At the mercy of a game where the culture’s missing.
 When the CEO’s blinded by the glow, it’s different.
 Believe in myself and the Coles and Kendricks.
 Let the sock puppets play in their roles and gimmicks.”

 “The only rapper sold more dope than me was Eazy-E. How could you ever right these wrongs when you don’t even write your songs?”